HUNT COUNTY ESD 1

 Full-Time Staff

-With a funded EDC, the Caddo Mills Fire Department will have a full-time staff for the first time in history.
+With a funded ESD, the Caddo Mills Fire Department will have a full-time staff for the first time in history.
+The initial proposal calls for a total of nine full-time fire staff, three dedicated to each shift of each day.
+As the demand increases, the staff will increase as well.

 Fully Funded Station

-The EDC funding will eventually pay for a new fire station.
+The ESD funding will eventually pay for a new fire station.
 As our area continues to grow, more stations will be required to keep response times to an acceptable standard.
+The first priority is to remodel the existing station on Main Street, with immediate plans to begin designing a second fire station to be built closer to Interstate 30.

 New Fire Equipment

 As our area grows, there is a corresponding need for more fire vehicles, safety equipment, and expendables.
-This emergency district will provide 100% of the funding required.
+This emergency district will provide 100% of the funding required to fund new fire equipment within the first year.

 Modern Challenges